Hexagonal structures in 2D Navier-Stokes flows: Statement of the main results

 Concerning the technical contributions, in this paper we perform a new asymptotic analysis of the nonlinear term in (NSI), that will allow us to considerably relax the required conditions on $u_0$ to insure the validity~\eqref{as-pro}.
 Indeed, in earlier papers the conditions on~$u_0$ were too stringent to encompass the case of only mild decaying data as in~\eqref{dec-u0}.
 This will require a deeper use of the cancellations hidden inside the Oseen kernel, whereas simpler size estimates were enough in the more restrictive setting considered in~\cites{BraV07,Lem16,KukR11}.
 Another simple but useful ingredient will be an asymptotic formula for the solutions of the heat equation, that allows us to replace $e^{t\Delta}u_0(x)$ with $u_0(x)$ in~\eqref{as-pro}.

-\begin{remark} In this paper we focused on finite energy flows.
-In a companion paper, \cite{Bra-Vor}, we discuss the case of possibly \emph{infinite energy flows} with localized vorticity $\omega=\partial_1u_2-\partial_2u_1$.
+\begin{remark} As mentioned in the introduction, in a companion paper, \cite{Bra-Vor}, we discuss the case of possibly \emph{infinite energy flows} with localized vorticity $\omega=\partial_1u_2-\partial_2u_1$.
 Therein, we show in this case that the dominant geometric feature in the far field of the components of $u$ is no longer hexagonal: a density plot like that in Figure~\ref{fig1} (middle) would reveal a \emph{digonal symmetry} when the total circulation of the flow $\int\omega_0$ is non-zero and a \emph{quadrilobe shape} for flows with zero total circulation.
+The approach of~\cite{Bra-Vor} is mainly based on the Biot--Savart law, and it is better suited for the geometric description of the higher-order terms.
+Moreover, it allows to recover in a simple way a few of the essential features of the recent analysis of McOwen, Sultan and Topalov \cites{McOT19, McOT21,SulT20} on the Euler equations in asymptotic spaces.

-The analysis in~\cite{Bra-Vor} is better suited for the geometric description of the higher-order terms.
-On the other hand, the advantage of the approach of the present paper is that it allows us to encompass (according to \eqref{dec-u0}) the case of flows with non-integrable vorticity, for which the total circulation is not even defined. \end{remark}
+On the other hand, the advantage of the approach of the present paper is that it allows us to encompass (according to \eqref{dec-u0}) the case of flows with non-integrable vorticity, for which the total circulation is not even defined.
+This will be especially relevant in Section~\ref{large_time}, when we will discuss the large time behavior of Leray's solutions. \end{remark}